DomainDrivenArchitecture/ddaArchitecture/en/20_linked_data/40_architecture/principlesAndConventions/uri.md

 http://linkeddata.domaindrivenarchitecture.org/ontology/requirements/v1#
 ```

-URIs of classes ore properties are build up by the namespace, the hash character and the name of class or property as „Camel-Case“.
+URIs of classes are properties are build up by the namespace, the hash character and the name of class or property as „Camel-Case“.

 Example:
 ```url